mhossain615/UFC-/README.md

 # UFC-
 ##reason
-We are examining different ufc fighting techniques and determining which would have the most effect the win in a match
+We are examining different ufc fighting techniques and determining which would have the most effect the win in a match.
+We plan to merge datasets and run different test to see what affects a win in a match between two fighters such as Height,Weight,Fighting style

 ## What is the UFC (ULTIMATE FIGHTING CHAMPIONSHIP)